aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 A preliminary threshold result instead shows current and suggested detection values, each observed safe interval, population and adjacency evidence, and a prominent instruction to review and rerun.
 The repair-value table is hidden.
+Up to two representative examples from each likely population appear above the filename table when they can be created.
+A preview is explanatory only: if a selected FITS cannot be reopened or rendered, the other examples and the full filename, capture-time, and ratio table remain available, and the valid threshold result is not discarded.

 For a user who can save settings on the Config page, **Save detection settings** saves only fields marked Change recommended; it never saves repair constants from a preliminary result.
 The result lists population filenames,